- How do I establish a Handicap Index? See: Establish a Handicap

 What is a multi-member?

 A multi-member of the MGA is a member who belongs to more than one MGA golf club.
-A player should be issued only one GHIN number no matter how many MGA member clubs the player joins, unless the player has a 9 hole handicap at one course and a 18 hole handicap at another course.
-In that case, the player will need two different GHIN numbers.
+A player should be issued only one GHIN number no matter how many MGA member clubs the player joins.

-How many scores do I need to establish a USGA Handicap Index?
+How many scores do I need to establish a Handicap Index?

-You will need five 18 hole scores or ten combined 9 hole scores to establish an 18 hole USGA Handicap Index or five 9 hole scores to establish a USGA Handicap Index (N) (a 9 hole Handicap Index).
+You will need three 18 hole scores or six combined 9 hole scores to establish a Handicap Index.